rjdirisio/pyvibdmc/docs/initial_conditions.rst

 Note, you should only run the harmonic calculation THEN permute, not the other way around.
 This is because this code produces the eigenvectors of the Hessian that only correspond to the atom ordering of the non-permuted molecular system.
-You can, of course, do either individually, or neither technique before a DMC run.
+You can, of course, do either individually or use neither technique before a DMC run.